Srijan2020/QE-tutorial/README.md

 - Step 6: Plot the band structure

 Plot either using the notebook provided
-Or use the terminal with plotband.x to plot the band structure
+Or use the terminal with plotband.x to plot the band structure (follow during the talk)